 Middle Fork of Little Beaver Creek

-The cleanup for soil and sediment (mud) in the creek, scheduled to begin this year, will entail:
+The cleanup for soil and sediment (mud) in the creek, scheduled to begin in 2015, will entail:

 - Ground water treatment.

 - Removal of the most contaminated sediment in the Middle Fork of Little Beaver Creek.